SavaMar/miavka_portfolio/posts/now-en.md

 ## READING

-Right now, I’m reading "Atomic Habits" by James Clear.
-I’m learning how to build better habits and get rid of bad ones.
-I’m also exploring "The Psychology of Money" by Morgan Housel.
+Right now, I’m listening "The courage to be disliked" written by Fumitake Koga, Ichiro Kishimi and reading "E-Myth" by Michael E. Gerber.
 [See all books →](/books)

 ## WORK